 In DF mode, the received data is decoded by the relay and then retransmitted to the destination device.

 In case the device is disconnected from the coordinator, a relay search request is conducted, including the relay capabilities.
 The coordinator broadcasts a relay search request frame.
 Each relay replies back on the control channel with its own capabilities including duplexing and relaying modes.
-The coordinator selects the relay that provides the best connectivity.
+The coordinator selects the relay that provides the best connectivity to a device.
 The coordinator sets up a relay link between itself and the device through the selected relay.
 A connection remains active until the direct link between the coordinator and the device is reinitiated and the coordinator requires a termination of the link between the coordinator and the relay.

 Coexistence

-The high directivity of light imposes difficulties on coexistence schemes that are based on energy detection.
-This is in contrast to RF-based communication technologies with omnidirectional propagation characteristics.
+The directivity of light imposes difficulties on coexistence schemes that are based on energy detection.
+This is in contrast to RF-based communication technologies in the low GHz bands with their omnidirectional propagation characteristics.
 Through these omnidirectional characteristics, heterogeneous RF-technologies that feature not mutually decodable signals, can rely on refraining from transmissions after the channel is detected busy by exceeding a given signal energy threshold (CCA through energy detection).

-Through the directivity, however, a device A is not able to infer that a second device B’s transmission is currently received at device A’s prospective receiver C.
+Through the directivity, however, a device A is not always able to infer that a second device B’s transmission is currently received at device A’s prospective receiver C.

 This standard restricts uncoordinated transmissions, i.e. random channel access, to the minimum required purposes such as association or reconnection.
-However, in case of alien technologies entering the coverage area of an IEEE 802.15.13 OWPAN, the behavior is unspecified.
+However, in case of alien technologies entering the coverage area of an IEEE 802.15.13 OWSN, the behavior is unspecified.
 Currently, there is no coexistence coordination among different OWC standards.

+The IEEE 802.15.13 standard supports one PHY type also used by ITU-T recommendation G.9991 (G.vlc), which however uses a different MAC.
+Coexistence between both standards is possible through specific PHY frame types.

 Architecture